rachel-dotstudio/dsds-docs/src/content/docs/getting-started/usage.md

 ## Methods

 Some components have methods you can call to trigger various behaviors.
-For example, you can set focus on a Shoelace input using the `focus()` method.
+For example, you can set focus using the `focus()` method.

 ```html
 <dsds-input></dsds-input>